SophieSjoberg/ca-prepcourse-3/tdd/step_2_testing_first.md

 ## Testing first

 We will start by writing our specs for the game.
 First we need to create a test file.
-All our specs will reside in the `spec` folder.
+All our specs will live in the `spec` folder.
 Go ahead and create a file named `fizz_buzz_spec.rb`

 ```shell
 $ touch spec/fizz_buzz_spec.rb